replicatedhq/replicated-docs/docs/enterprise/snapshots-config-workflow.md

         - [Configuring an NFS Storage Destination](snapshots-configuring-nfs)
         - [Configuring Other Storage Destinations](snapshots-storage-destinations)

 1. Optionally increase the default memory for the restic Pod.
-See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).
+See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).

 ## Configuring Backup Storage for Existing Clusters